 Step 2 - Buy the appropriate lagging for your pipes

-The best thing you can do though, if this all seems like too much of a headache, is take your measurements along to your local JDP branch *do we sell lagging?* (or any other good DIY store) and ask for help in finding the most suitable lagging for your pipes.
+If this all seems like too much of a headache, however, the best thing you can do is take your measurements along to your local JDP branch (or any other good DIY store) and ask for help in finding the most suitable lagging for your pipes.

 Step 3 - Prepare to fit the lagging